-The land acquisition, compensation and livelihood restoration will be implemented in accordance with the legislation of the Republic of Moldova and EBRD PR5, EIB ESS6 and WB ESS5 requirements.
-Following the IFI requirements, the LACF has been prepared at the Feasibility stage on the basis of the existing information.
+The land acquisition, compensation and livelihood restoration will be implemented in accordance with the legislation of the Republic of Moldova and EBRD PR5, EIB ESS6 and requirements.
+Following the IFI requirements, the LACF has been prepared at the Feasibility stage based on the existing information.